suwebdev/wats-lab-faq/migrate-vue-2-code-from-vue-cli-2-to-vue-cli-3.md

 * there some new config files - this document will provide the contents for these files, in particular `.babel.config.js`, `postcssrc.js`
 * there a couple of config files that I created specifically to make migration easier to put production build code in the `docs` directory
 * the `package.json` library dependencies has changed significantly and you'll want to replace the entire content of `package.json` with code provided in this document
+* the `static` folder has been renamed to `public` and the index.html has moved into the `public` folder

 NOTE: It's possible that the config code provided in this document may change.
 You can always generate the lates config code by running the new project `create` command to create a new project that will have all of the latest config code.
 The project create command will not create the vue.config.js or the aliases.config.js as those are user created and I created them to allow for the use of the `@` symbol to specify `src` and to make the build create distributable files in the `docs` folder so that we can host on `github.io`.

 To create a new project in Vue CLI 3 you can run the command below which will create a project called `hello-world`.
 Notice that the keyword has changed froom `init` to `create`.
 You should also pick the default babel/eslint.

 ```
 vue create hello-world